gianpac/GPCheckBox/README.md

 GPCheckBox
 ==========

-This is the missing checkbox for iOS devices
+This is the missing checkbox for iOS devices.